Cluster extension

 echo $?

-If the command listed above returns the error relating to the configuration version number mismatch, that means that the field storage_config_generation was not correctly specified in the cluster configuration file, and needs to be updated.
-Error message contains the expected configuration version number, which can be used to fix the cluster configuration file.
-The example error message looks like the following:
+If the above command results in the error of the configuration ID mismatch, it means that you made an error editing the storage_config_generation field in the cluster configuration file.
+In the error text, you can find the expected configuration ID that can be used to edit the cluster configuration file.
+Sample error message for the configuration ID mismatch:

 ErrorDescription: "ItemConfigGeneration mismatch ItemConfigGenerationProvided# 0 ItemConfigGenerationExpected# 1"

-10. Add the additional storage groups to one or more database(s) within the cluster, by running the following command:
+10. Add additional storage groups to one or more databases by running the following commands on any cluster node:

 export LD_LIBRARY_PATH=/opt/ydb/lib